ElektraInitiative/PermaplanT/doc/usecases/new_plant.md

   User successfully adds a new plant to the app's database by providing photos and general information about the plant.
 - **Alternative scenario:**
 - **Error scenario:**
+  - Input is invalid: The user is requested to correct the input.
 - **Postcondition:**
   Plant was added to database.